Orthopedic Physical Therapy Residency

 Evidence-Based Practice

 Residents implement evidence-based clinical practices and actively share their knowledge with students, clinicians, patients, and families.
+The resident engages through a variety of opportunities including: competing a scientific inquiry project, didactic learning and teaching opportunity in collaboration with GVSU.

 High Ethical Standards